husman2012/Senseye-Coding-Challenge/README.md

 * output_folder
 * codes.txt

 Each folder contains a single image that may be deleted.
-The application expects training files to be located in imgs_small and masks_small however the names may be changed as long as the proper arguments are supplied when calling the training script.
-The same goes for input_folder and output_folder, along with the same for the arguments for the create_masks.py script.
+The image is only present to prevent github destroying the folder, which is what it tends to do with empty folders.
+The application expects training files to be located in imgs_small and masks_small, however the names may be changed as long as the proper arguments are supplied when calling the training script.
+The same goes for input_folder and output_folder.
 The usage will be explained below.

 ##Setting up the environment
 This application requires FastAI, and other common machine learning libraries.
 The environment.yml file is provided to allow anyone to setup the environment and run the program.
-To setup the environment, run the following in anaconda:
+To setup the environment, run the following in anaconda while in the same directory as the environment.yml file:

 ```
 conda fastai create -f environment.yml